AOF Directors & Officers

-Director, Videographer, Sound System Technician
+Videographer, Audio/Video System Technician

-Dave is a laconic gent, a thoughtful man, a man of few words.
-"I and others at AOF have been on that ongoing search to answer life's persistent questions."
-And: "...
+As is evident, Dave is a laconic gent, a thoughtful mind, a man of few words.
+He also once wrote, "...
 I enjoy the freethinking side of me than the atheist side -- atheism seems so obvious.
 Also, I enjoy that atheistic methodology, Science."
-OK, terse and pithy, you see?
+Terse and pithy.
 But without our Sound Technician, AOF would be a wet mess.